 Feel more like a local in a new city/area by renting out a private room, entire apartment, or even a full house!
 We’ve had some fantastic experiences and wonderful hosts, and saved a ton of money!
 Read all the reviews and make sure the property owner is readily available to contact.
 Always check the cancellation policy.
 There are some epic experiences to be had - from treehouses to yurts to castles and everything in between.
 Save $35 off your first stay here!

-I never used to buy travel insurance.
-But after thinking about all the things that could go wrong, I finally came to the realization that it really is worth the (small) extra cost, and it’s just plain stupid to travel without.
-World Nomads is not just for medical insurance, but also helps when luggage is lost, you need to cancel a trip, or when your gear is stolen or damaged when traveling.
+If you're traveling, you need travel insurance.
+World Nomads is not just for medical insurance, but also helps when luggage is lost, you need to cancel a trip, or when your gear is stolen or damaged.
 You’ll be kicking yourself mid-trip if something goes wrong and you’ve got to pay tons out of pocket.
-They say if you can’t afford travel insurance, you can’t afford to travel.
 Now I won’t travel without it.
 Get a FREE quote.
-Planning a trip abroad?
-Just get the insurance.
-No excuses.

 If you’re covering large distances around Japan, a Japan Rail Pass is most likely your cheapest option for transport.
 You’ll need to buy it beforehand as it’s not readily offered for sale in the country.
 We booked our Japan Rail Pass with this company and our voucher arrived promptly in the mail.